heejong/HostPC/GUI/Example file structure/README.txt

 This folder provides an example file structure for OpenPET data.
 The OpenPET firmware will generate the data_*.dat and data_*.hdr files.
 The Host PC is responsible for taking the list mode data contained within the binary data_*.dat file and translating it into a REPORT_data_*.dat file structure.
+It can read the corresponding data_*.hdr file to determine the type of data and required report structure to be generated.

 A list mode analysis function will need to be written in order to read this list mode data and generate a file structure similar to the one shown here.
-The function should take a file pointer to a data_*.dat as its input and generate the file structure described in this document as its output.
+The function should take a file pointer to a data_*.dat as its input and generate the file structure described in this document.
+It should generate an integer output representing success or failure.
+Following the LabWindows standard, 0 represents success, -1 represents failure, and other integers are available to define warnings/errors as needed.

-It can read the corresponding data_*.hdr file to determine the type of data and required report structure to be generated.
+Please, use this exact function prototype

+	int AnalyzeListModeData( FILE *input_file );

 --- HOW TO GENERATE EXAMPLE REPORT STRUCTURES ---